Anglo Irish ex-chairman says CEO told him bank scheme was 'kosher'

 Three former executives of Anglo Irish - ex-chairman Sean FitzPatrick and two others, Willie McAteer and Pat Whelan - have pleaded not guilty to charges of providing unlawful financial assistance by lending money to others to buy the shares.

-The three former bankers were put on trial in January in the first such case since a banking crisis pushed Ireland into an 85 billion euro (70 billion pounds) international bailout programme that ended last year.
+The three former bankers were put on trial in January in the first such case since a banking crisis pushed Ireland into an 85 billion euro ($116 billion) international bailout programme that ended last year.

 In interview notes with police that were read out by senior counsel for the prosecution, FitzPatrick was quoted as saying that David Drumm, who succeeded him as chief executive of the bank in 2005, told him the plan to lend to 10 individuals was "kosher and above board".